26th MEU April Awards and Promotions Ceremony

-U.S. Marines with the 26th Marine Expeditionary Unit, stand in formation during an awards and promotion ceremony on Marine Corps Base Camp Lejeune, North Carolina, Apr.
+U.S. Marine Corps Cpl.
+Nicholas Kirejczyk, a transmission system operator with the 26th Marine Expeditionary Unit, is pinned to his current rank during a ceremony on Marine Corps Base Camp Lejeune, North Carolina, Apr.
 30, 2023.
 Promotion ceremonies are a significant achievement in a service member’s career and are a testament to their commitment, mastery of duties and skills, and leadership capabilities.
 (U.S. Marine Corps photo by Cpl.
 Nayelly Nieves-Nieves)

 |Date Taken: